Carl Bryan Cruz

-Carl Bryan Villegas Cruz (born August 21, 1991), also known by his initials CBC, is a Filipino professional basketball player for the Parañaque Patriots of the Maharlika Pilipinas Basketball League (MPBL).
+Carl Bryan Villegas Cruz (born August 21, 1991), also known by his initials CBC, is a Filipino professional basketball former player for the Zamboanga Sikat of the Maharlika Pilipinas Basketball League (MPBL).

 Professional career

 Cruz was selected in the special draft of the 2016 PBA draft by the Alaska Aces.

 On September 6, 2019, he was traded to the Blackwater Elite for Abu Tratter.

 On December 3, 2021, he was traded to the TNT Tropang Giga for Jay Washington and two future second-round picks.
 He signed a one-year extension with the team on January 26, 2022.
 He signed another one-year contract extension with the team on May 16, 2023.